 - There is nothing exciting on the horizon other than the hazy mirage of a new Apple TV.
 And even if that arrives, nothing says “old” more than those two letters: TV.

-Yes, there is a good chance Apple have a big beautiful screen, someday.
+Yes, there is a good chance Apple will have a big beautiful screen, someday.
 Maybe that screen will do for Apple what Trinitron did for Sony.
 But it will not be an innovation on the scale of the Mac, the iPod, the iPhone or the retail stores, all of which debuted in the Steve Age.

 Steve built Apple on the model of a Hollywood studio — or, more specifically, Pixar.
 Apple’s products are like what Hollywood calls “projects.”
 And, like Pixar, Apple has very few of them.
 The business model — yea, the very nature of the company — requires each project to be a blockbuster: one after another, coming out a year or few apart.
 This model is suited to movie studios and the old computer industry.
 But it isn’t to consumer electronics, which is where Apple lives today.